Mwashelvix/se-assignment-8-pitching-a-software-project-Mwashelvix/README.md

 Sign up for a free trial of our software
 Download our whitepaper on the benefits of our software

+# References
+What is a Call to Action and How Do I Use Them? | Neil Patel: https://neilpatel.com/blog/call-to-action/ 50 Effective Call-to-Action Examples | HubSpot: https://blog.hubspot.com/marketing/call-to-action-examples Pitch Anything: An Innovative Method for Presenting, Persuading, and Winning the Deal by Oren Klaff The Art of the Pitch: Persuading People to Take Action by Peter Coughter Selling SaaS: The Complete Guide to Scaling Your Software-as-a-Service Business by Thomas G. Squire

  # Submission Guidelines:
 - Your answers should be well-structured, concise, and to the point.
 - Provide real-world examples or case studies wherever possible.